hmakelin/gisnav/docs/vitepress/docs/create-debian.md

 # Creating Debian distributable

-The GISNav Compose services Debian package `gisnav-compose` is intended to be installed on the companion computer.
-The service is a simple script that starts the GISNav core Compose services automatically on system startup.
+The GISNav Compose services Debian package `gisnav` is intended to be installed on the companion computer.

 ::: info Todo
 A broader overview of how GISNav components are built and distributed, including any CI workflows.